 In addition, we may be subject to data privacy and security regulation by both the federal government and the states in which we conduct our business.
 HIPAA, as amended by the Health Information Technology for Economic and Clinical Health (HITECH) Act, and their implementing regulations, impose requirements relating to the privacy, security, breach notification, and transmission of protected health information.
 HIPAA's security and certain privacy standards are directly applicable to "business associates" - persons or organizations, other than a member of a covered entity's workforce, that create, receive, maintain, or transmit protected health information on behalf of a covered entity for a function or activity regulated by HIPAA.
 HIPAA authorizes the imposition of civil and criminal penalties against covered entities and business associates.
 HIPAA permits state attorneys general to file civil actions for damages or injunctions in federal courts to enforce the HIPAA and seek attorneys' fees and costs associated with pursuing federal civil actions.
 HIPAA also imposes requirements with respect to disclosures of protected health information for research purposes, such as clinical trials.
 In addition, state laws, such as the California Consumer Privacy Act, govern the privacy and security of health information in specified circumstances, many of which differ from each other in significant ways and may not be preempted by HIPAA.
-In 2023, new state privacy laws will become effective in California, Colorado Connecticut, Utah, and Virginia, further complicating privacy compliance efforts.
+In 2023, new state privacy laws became effective in California, Colorado Connecticut, Utah, and Virginia, further complicating privacy compliance efforts.
+Other states have passed similar consumer privacy laws that will become effective in the coming years.
 In addition, more onerous foreign data privacy provisions may apply.
 For instance, the EU General Data Protection Regulation imposes stricter rules on the processing of personal data than apply in the United States and its provisions exclude the export of data relating to identifiable individuals to most countries, including the United States, unless certain safeguards are in place.